Winvision/vsts-tasks/cosmosdb-tasks/Tasks/overview.md

 # Create or update Azure Cosmos DB collections and documents as part of your Release

-Use VSTS's build/release management to manage your Azure Cosmos DB database collections.
+Use Azure DevOps's build/release management (Pipelines) to manage your Azure Cosmos DB database collections.
 Currently the following features are available:
 - Delete/Create/Update collections
 - Import/Export data to/from Azure Cosmos DB